eduk8s-labs/lab-getting-started-with-octant/README.md

 LAB - Testing out Octant
 ========================

-This workshop provides an introduction to Octant, and a play area for testing it.
+This workshop provides an introduction to Octant and a play area for testing it.

 Prerequisites
 -------------